NasiadkaMaciej/ChatAppCPP/README.md

 ## Features
 - Terminal-based UI with ncurses
-- Split-screen layout with chat messages, user list, and input areas
+- Split-screen layout with chat messages, user list and input area
 - Join or create chat rooms
 - See active users in rooms
 - Message timestamps
-- System messages for connection events
+- Chat history scrolling
+- Resizable interface that adapts to terminal dimensions

 ## Building